 1. Lead by Example

-If you want your employees to communicate more effectively, make sure the leaders are doing it first.
-Have your managers lead by example.
+If you want your employees to communicate more effectively, make sure the leaders are doing it well.
+Managers must lead by example.
 Managers should comment, share, ask questions, answer questions, and offer feedback.
+Every encounter with an employee is an opportunity to listen and model communication.

 2. Transparency is a Must

-It is a common practice for employers to implement new policies or procedures without explaining the rationale behind it.
-This sows distrust and resentment among employees.
+It is common practice for employers to implement new policies or procedures without explaining the rationale behind them.
+Without explaining the why behind your decisions you create distrust.
+This can lead to resentment among employees.

-Although competitive and legal reasons may prevent you from sharing all of the details, employees, when possible, should be told of the reasons behind planned changes.
-Not only does this help feel like a part of the team, but it can also lead to suggestions that improve the original plan.
+Competitive and legal reasons may prevent you from sharing all of the details with all employees.
+But, when possible, they should be told the reasons behind planned changes.
+Not only does this help everyone feel like they are part of the same team, but it can also lead to suggestions that improve the staff communication plan.

 3. Hold Informational Gathering Sessions

 Gather input from your employees.
-From installing a suggestions box at the workplace to meeting with employees in small groups, this provides them with opportunity to make suggestions, ask questions, and post concerns.
+Think of some fun ways to improve communication in the workplace.
+From installing a suggestions box at the workplace to meeting with employees in small groups, this provides them with an opportunity to make suggestions, ask questions, and post concerns.

 The results of these efforts can then be used to target your efforts and gauge the success of your efforts to improve staff communication.